UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

 Note that we have given our variable the (useful) name "Concentration", but the symbol representing this variable is simply `c`.
 As noted in the previous section, the name of the variable is arbitrary and you can choose any variable name that is most useful/meaningful to you.

-We then state out governing equations.
+We then state our governing equations.
 Sometime it is useful to define intermediate quantities in order to express the governing equations more easily.
 In this example we define the flux, then define the rhs to be minus the divergence of the flux.
 The equation is then added to the dictionary `model.rhs`